-The City Council may appoint the City Manager, or said agent appointed by the City Manager, to serve as the Director of Sustainability for the City, or the Council may contract with an independent third party to serve as the Director of Sustainability (per City Charter, Section 3.02).
+The City Council may appoint the City Manager, or said agent appointed by the City Manager, to serve as the Director of Sustainability for the City, or the Council may contract with an independent third party to serve as the Director of Sustainability. (per City Charter, Section 3.02).

-DUTIES: The Director of Sustainability shall have the following duties and powers in regards to the Green Buildings Policy:
+DUTIES: The Director of Sustainability shall have the following duties and powers in regards to the Green Building Policy:

-- 1. Work with all department heads to make certain that employees are aware and educated about this Green Buildings Policy. - 2.
-Work with Chief Building Official to ensure that the Green Buildings Policy is practiced in all City building projects. - 3.
-Work with all department heads to make certain that this practice is monitored.
+- 1. Work with all Department Heads to make certain that employees are aware and educated about this Green Building Policy. - 2.
+Work with the Chief Building Official to ensure that the Green Building Policy of expedited review is practiced in all City appropriate projects.

+3. Work with all department heads to make certain that this practice is monitored.